• Skip to primary navigation

 Buttered Noodles

-Classic, easy buttered noodles are a staple favorite that the whole family can enjoy with practically any dinner or meal!
-Egg noodles are perfectly coated in butter and seasonings to make a versatile pasta side dish that everyone will love.
+Buttered noodles are a Southern favorite that the whole family can enjoy with practically any dinner or meal.
+Egg noodles coated in butter.
+Perfectly seasoned to make a versatile pasta side dish that everyone will love.

 Servings: 4 servings